The Theory Test

 Firstly, you will be asked to read a number plate on a stationary vehicle from 20 metres on a new-style number plate.

-Next the examiner will ask you two ‘show me, tell me’ questions about vehicle safety checks.
+Next the examiner will ask you a "tell me" question about vehicle safety checks.

 Then the driving part of your test will begin.
 You will be examined on your general driving and ability to reverse your vehicle safety.
 You will be asked to complete 1 reverse manoeuvre from the following:

-You will also be asked to complete approximately ten minutes of independent driving following a Sat Nav.
+You will also be asked to complete approximately twenty minutes of independent driving following a Sat Nav.
 One in 5 tests won't be asked to follow a Sat Nav, but will be asked instead to follow traffic signs.
 This is designed to test your ability to drive unsupervised and make safe decisions without guidance.
 You may also be asked to carry out an emergency stop.
 During the test, you will be asked to answer a "show me" question whilst driving.